Migraine: Genetics

-Studies of twins indicate a 34–51% genetic influence on the likelihood of developing migraine.
-This genetic relationship is stronger for migraine with aura than for migraine without aura.
-It is clear from family and populations studies that migraine is a complex disorder, where numerous genetic risk variants exist, and where each variant increases the risk of migraine marginally.
+Studies of twin adults indicate a 0.36 to 0.48 genetic influence on the likelihood of developing migraine.
+However, few studies examine non-European populations or distinguish between migraine with aura and migraine without aura.
+It is clear from family and population studies that migraine is a complex disorder, where numerous genetic risk variants exist, and where each variant increases the risk of migraine marginally.
 It is also known that having several of these risk variants increases the risk by a small to moderate amount.

 Single gene disorders that result in migraine are rare.
 One of these is known as familial hemiplegic migraine, a type of migraine with aura, which is inherited in an autosomal dominant fashion.
-Four genes have been shown to be involved in familial hemiplegic migraine.
-Three of these genes are involved in ion transport.
-The fourth is the axonal protein PRRT2, associated with the exocytosis complex.
-Another genetic disorder associated with migraine is CADASIL syndrome or cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy.
+Three main genes are involved in familial hemiplegic migraine via ion transport: CACNA1A, ATP1A2, and SCN1A.

+Another genetic disorder that has been associated with migraine is CADASIL syndrome (cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy).
+Despite some similarities in symptoms, ICHD-3 recommends using the diagnosis "headache attributed to CADASIL" (code 6.8.1) rather than migraine with aura (MA) or migraine without aura (MO) (codes 1.1 and 1.2).
+The TRPM8 gene, which codes for a cation channel, has been linked to migraine.
 One meta-analysis found a protective effect from angiotensin converting enzyme polymorphisms on migraine.
-The TRPM8 gene, which codes for a cation channel, has been linked to migraine.

 The common forms of migraine are polygenetic, where common variants of numerous genes contribute to the predisposition for migraine.
-These genes can be placed in three categories, increasing the risk of migraine in general, specifically migraine with aura, or migraine without aura.
-Three of these genes, CALCA, CALCB, and HTR1F are already target for migraine specific treatments.
-Five genes are specific risk to migraine with aura, PALMD, ABO, LRRK2, CACNA1A and PRRT2, and 13 genes are specific to migraine without aura.
-Using the accumulated genetic risk of the common variations, into a so-called polygenetic risk, it is possible to assess e.g. the treatment response to triptans.
+These genes can be placed in three categories: genes that increase the risk of migraine in general, those that specifically increase risk for migraine with aura, and those that specifically increase risk for migraine without aura.
+Three of these genes, CALCA, CALCB, and HTR1F, are already targets for migraine specific treatments.
+Five genes are specific to risk of migraine with aura, PALMD, ABO, LRRK2, CACNA1A and PRRT2, and 13 genes are specific to risk of migraine without aura.
+Using the accumulated genetic risk of common variations to calculate a so-called polygenetic risk score, it is possible to assess, for example, the treatment response to triptans.